kite-sdk/kite-examples/logging/README.md

 mvn exec:java -Dexec.mainClass="org.kitesdk.examples.logging.CreateDataset"
 ```

-You can see the dataset directory hierarchy in [`/tmp/data/default/events`](http://quickstart.cloudera:8888/filebrowser/#/tmp/data/default/events),
+Since this is a Hive dataset, you can see the table definition in [Hue's metastore browser](http://quickstart.cloudera:8888/metastore/table/default/events).

 Before we start our application, start the Flume agent: